Safeguarding Policy

 What does safeguarding relate to?

-Safeguarding relates to procedures to protect the health, well-being and human rights of individuals in a way that allows people, especially children under the age of 18 and adults at risk to live a life free from abuse, neglect and harm.
+Safeguarding relates to procedures to protect the health, well-being and human rights of individuals in a way that allows all children, young people and adults to live a life free from abuse, neglect and harm.

 • Abuse (physical, emotional, sexual, organisational, financial)